Block, Inc.: Operations

 Block was co-founded by Twitter creator Jack Dorsey under the name Square.
-Dorsey also serves as chief executive officer and Amrita Ahuja serves as chief financial officer.
+Dorsey is chief executive officer and Amrita Ahuja is chief financial officer.
 Block's office is in San Francisco.
 The firm has more than 5,000 employees.

 Block's payment platform, Square, has been available in the United States since 2010 and the company launched in Canada at the end of 2012.
 In March 2020, Square implemented remote work due to the COVID-19 pandemic.
 In May 2020, Square announced that some of its workers would be allowed to be permanent remote workers.
-As of 2021, although Block's real estate footprint remains intact, they no longer have a designated headquarters location.
+As of 2021, although Block's real estate footprint remains intact, it no longer has a designated headquarters location.

 Financing and acquisitions

 In August 2014, Victory Park Capital, an asset management firm, invested in Square Capital.
 In May 2015, Square Capital raised additional funding, with Victory Park Capital tripling its initial investment.
 As of 2016, Square had loaned $1 billion to companies through Square Capital since the program's inception.
 On November 19, 2015, Square Inc. became a public company via an initial public offering.
 On April 19, 2018, Square announced that it had acquired Zesty, a food delivery service that caters to corporate offices.
 On April 26, 2018, Square announced that it would acquire Weebly, a website-building service, for $365 million.
 In May 2019, Square announced that it had acquired Eloquent Labs, an artificial intelligence startup helping improve the customer service experience.

 In February 2020, Square announced that it had acquired Dessa, a Toronto-based deep learning company.
 In November 2020, Square announced it was acquiring Credit Karma Tax, a free do-it-yourself tax-filing service, from Credit Karma for $50 million and would make it a part of its Cash App unit.
-In March 2021, Square announced it was acquiring a significant majority in music streaming platform Tidal for $293 million in a deal of stock and cash.
+In March 2021, Square announced it was acquiring a significant majority in music streaming platform Tidal for $293 million in a cash-and-stock deal.
 In the same month, Square's Q1 sales surged 266% as transactions jumped amid economic recovery.
-In August 2021, Square announced its acquisition of Afterpay, a company offering a "buy now, pay later" service.
+In August 2021, Square announced its acquisition of Afterpay, a company offering a buy now, pay later service.
 Square finalized the $29 billion stock deal on January 31, 2022.